 2. Signing and sending a contract

-When you create a contract on Contractbook, the default setting is that you as the sender sign the contract first.
+When you create a contract on Contractbook, the default setting is that you sign with an SMS code, and that you as the sender sign the contract first.
 Once you've signed the contract it is automatically sent to the recipient.

-If you want to sign the contract first, you don't need to change anything, as this is the default setting.
-Just scroll down to the bottom of the contract and press Sign and send (please see above picture).
+If you are happy with this just scroll down to the bottom of the contract and press Sign and send (please see above picture).

 A code will now be sent by SMS to you.
 The code you receive via SMS must now be inserted into the verification field and when you press Sign & send, the contract is signed and sent to the recipient(s).